luke-gru/riml/README.md

     obj = new MyClass('someData', 'someOtherData')

 In this basic example of a class, we see a \*splat variable.
-This is just a convenient way to refer to 'a:000' in a function.
+This is just a convenient way to refer to 'a:000' in the body of a function.
 Splat variables are optional parameters and get compiled to '...'.

 ###Class Inheritance